Quality of life indicators - education

 In this context, literacy is defined as the ability to understand, evaluate, use and engage with written text to participate in society, achieve one’s goals, and develop one’s knowledge and potential.
 Note that literacy refers exclusively to reading; it does not involve understanding spoken language, nor speaking or writing.
 Given the growing importance of digital devices and applications as a means of generating, accessing and storing text, the reading of digital texts is increasingly viewed as an integral part of literacy.

 The results of the Programme for the International Assessment of Adult Competencies are represented on a 500-point scale, with proficiency levels for individuals defined by particular ranges: 0-175 points is below level 1; 176-225 points is level 1; 226-275 points is level 2; 276-325 points is level 3; 326 or more points are levels 4 and 5.
-Figure 3 shows the results of surveys conducted mainly in 2011 or 2012 for the population aged 16-65 years.
+Figure 3 shows the results of surveys conducted mainly in 2011 or 2012 for the population aged 16-65 years, but also in 2017 for Hungary for example.
 The three southern EU Member States for which data are available — Italy, Spain and Greece — are grouped at the lower end of this ranking, with average literacy scores between 250 and 254 points.
 Two of the three Nordic Member States are near the top of the ranking, with Finland recording an average of 288 points, the highest among the Member States, and Sweden an average of 279 points, the third highest; Denmark’s average of 271 was towards the top of the middle third of the ranking.
 Otherwise, there was no clear regional pattern.
 For example, among the western Member States, the Netherlands recorded the second highest average (284 points) of all Member States, while France (262 points) recorded one of the lowest averages.
-Equally, among the eastern Member States, the Czech Republic and Slovakia recorded quite high averages (both 274 points), placing them in the top third of the ranking of Member States, while Slovenia recorded the lowest average (256 points) aside from in the southern Member States.
+Equally, among the eastern Member States, Czechia and Slovakia recorded quite high averages (both 274 points), placing them in the top third of the ranking of Member States, while Slovenia recorded the lowest average (256 points) aside from the southern Member States.
+Hungary was in the middle between the two, with an average of 264.

-Turning to the two non-member countries shown in Figure 3, Norway recorded a high average (278), in line with neighbouring Sweden, while Turkey recorded an average literacy (227) far below that in any of the EU Member States.
+Turning towards the three non-member countries shown in Figure 3, Norway recorded a high average (278), in line with neighbouring Sweden, while Turkey recorded an average literacy (227) far below that in any of the EU Member States.
+The United Kingdom (excluding Scotland and Wales) registered also a rather high average (272).

 There was no clear pattern to gender differences in adult literacy among the EU Member States.
 In Denmark, France, Italy and Slovakia the average scores were the same for men and women, while in six Member States the average was higher for women and in eight it was higher for men.
 In Poland and Greece the average scores were 5-6 points higher for women, while in Spain, Germany and the Netherlands the average scores were 5-6 points higher for men.
 In Turkey there was a larger gender difference, with the average score for men 11 points higher than for women; note that in Turkey, according to the UNESCO Institute for Statistics, in 2015 the average time that people aged 25 years and over had spent in school was 9.0 years for men and 7.2 years for women.